 If you see the displayed message stating "No issues detected," then it means your website is all clean and safe from any type of manual or algorithmic penalty.

 In case the message shows any penalty applied to your site, then you must read the message carefully with the reasons and try to rectify those problems, and then request google to review your website.

 Google Analytics is another way to identify the penalty.
-In this method, you will have to note the date when your organic audience deteriorates and check out that whether any Google update, like Panda or Penguin , has been launched around that date or not.
+In this method, you will have to note the date when your organic audience deteriorates and check out whether any Google update, like Panda or Penguin, has been launched around that date or not.
 If yes, then it does mean your website was affected by the update.

-You can also trace out a google penalty by doing a search on google from your domain name and check whether your website rank on the first page against that query or not.
+You can also trace out a google penalty by doing a search on google from your domain name and checking whether your website ranks on the first page against that query or not.

 Apart from this, you can also put the title tag text of the website in the google search bar and check if it ranks, and if you are still not able to see your domain there, then it surely means that your website has been penalized.